autopkg/autopkg/CONTRIBUTING.md

 ## Use relocatable-python to safely build 3

-We recommend using Greg Neagle's [Relocatable Python](https://github.com/gregneagle/relocatable-python) to build a custom Python 2 and Python 3 framework.
+We recommend using Greg Neagle's [Relocatable Python](https://github.com/gregneagle/relocatable-python) to build a custom Python 3 framework with the included [requirements.txt](https://github.com/autopkg/autopkg/blob/master/requirements.txt).

-This project provides a requirements.txt files for Python 3.
-You can use Relocatable Python to build a custom Python framework with all of the requirements pre-installed.

 First, create a safe path to place your frameworks.
 The easiest choice is /Users/Shared, because you won't have any permissions issues there, but you can